NBISweden/module-rstudio-intro-dm-practices/_episodes/01-introduction.md

 structure.

 Using RStudio projects makes this easy and ensures that your working directory is set properly.
-If you need to check it, you can use `getwd()`.
+If you need to check it, n you cause `getwd()`.
 If for some reason your working directory is not what it should be, you can change it in the RStudio interface by navigating in the file browser where your working directory should be, and clicking on